-The Range of Animals’ Emotions
+Fear and Animals’ Range of Emotions

 Do Cats Care About Your Feelings?

 Animals exercising empathy must be somewhat sensitive to the non-verbal, non-physical dynamics around them to maintain safety and connection to conspecifics, or organisms of the same species.

 About the Author